PlasmaFAIR/neasy-f/README.md

 =======

 neasy-f is a short-and-sweet wrapper for netCDF-Fortran.
-Rather than attempting to be a feature-complete replacement, neasy-f wraps some common functions together and is opinionated about usage.
+Rather than attempting to be a feature-complete replacement, neasy-f provides wrappers for some common operations, trying to keep simple things simple.

 For example, here's how you might write some two-dimensional data with plain
 netCDF: